-Performer, educator, and clinician, Dr. Sterling Tanner was recently appointed Lecturer of Trombone at Ohio State University for the 2019-2020 academic year.
+Performer, educator, and clinician, Dr. Sterling Tanner is the Assistant Professor of Practice, trombone, at Ohio State University.
 Formally, he served as Lecturer of Trombone at Ohio State and as Adjunct Professor of Trombone at Texas A&M University-Kingsville.

-A native of Birmingham, Alabama, Dr. Tanner earned his bachelor’s in music education from Columbus State University.
+A native of Birmingham, Alabama, Sterling Tanner earned his bachelor’s degree in music education from Columbus State University (GA).
 He holds both MM and DMA degrees in trombone performance from the University of Texas at Austin.
 His teachers include Bradley Palmer and Nathaniel Brickens.
-Dr. Tanner is an active member within the International Trombone Association, Texas Music Educators Association, the American Federation of Musicians, and Phi Mu Alpha Sinfonia, and the National Association of Music Education.
+Tanner currently holds memberships with the American Federation of Musicians, the International Trombone Association, Ohio Music Educators Association, Phi Mu Alpha Sinfonia, and the National Association of Music Education.